D-Link introduces 5G gateways supporting 1-4Gbps home broadband

-Thanks largely to 5G cellular technology, the competition between cable companies and cellular carriers is expected to seriously heat up this year as 5G broadband devices become available as alternatives to cable modems.
-Today, networking giant D-Link announced that it’s releasing three 5G modem units so interested service providers can compete for customers: a basic 5G Gateway and 5G Enhanced Gateway supporting mid band (sub-6GHz) frequencies, and a 5G Outdoor Unit with mid band and high band (millimeter wave) support.
+Thanks largely to 5G cellular technology, the competition between cable companies and cellular carriers is expected to seriously heat up as 5G broadband devices offer alternatives to cable modems.
+Today, networking giant D-Link announced it’s releasing three 5G modem units so interested service providers can compete for customers: a basic 5G Gateway and 5G Enhanced Gateway supporting mid band (sub-6GHz) frequencies and a 5G Outdoor Unit with mid band and high band (millimeter wave) support.

 The Gateway devices are effectively “good” and “better” solutions for the early stages of 5G rollouts across the world.
 D-Link’s good option, the DWR-978, promises up to 1Gbps downlink speeds using a sub-6GHz 5G connection, and connects to home or office devices using your choice of 802.11ac (Wi-Fi 5) or gigabit Ethernet connectors.